 - Antiepileptic drugs (phenobarbital) to control seizures.

-- Prednisolone will also be prescribed to control inflammation.
+- Prednisolone to to control inflammation.

-The only way to prevent cats becoming infected with Cuterebra larvae is to keep them indoors, particularly between July – September.
+The only way to prevent cats from becoming infected with Cuterebra larvae is to keep them indoors, particularly between July – September.